top of page

 Our Message

-Ōtepoti Dunedin Whānau Refuge provides essential services to support women and children experiencing whānau- family violence.
-We offer safe and confidential crisis response support, trauma-informed and whānau led advocacy, and therapeutic services providing specialised support. Ōteptoi Dunedin Whānau Refuge provides a crucial role in ensuring safety, empowerment, and long-term well-being for those affected by whānau-family violence
+Ōtepoti Dunedin Whānau Refuge provides essential services to support wāhine, tamariki, and whānau experiencing whānau family violence.
+We offer safe and confidential crisis response, advocacy, and therapeutic services, delivering specialised support that is trauma-informed and grounded in whānau-centred practice. Ōtepoti Dunedin Whānau Refuge plays a critical role in promoting safety, empowerment, and long-term wellbeing for those affected by whānau family violence.

 Wairuatanga